 Have you ever lost your dog?
-If yes, then you know very well how relieving it is to receive a call from a stranger who has dialed the phone number indicated on your dog’s collar or to see your pooch happily run to you at the community shelter.
+If yes, then you know very well how relieving it is to get a call from a stranger who has dialed the phone number on your dog’s collar or to see your pooch happily run to you at the community shelter.
 Without a doubt, critical in most of these reunions is a good Samaritan who has found your missing pet and escorted him to a secure place.

 What to do if you find a lost dog:

 1. Stay calm.
 Bear in mind that once you set eyes on a stray dog, you have to first consider his safety, your safety and the safety of others.
 If you spot a dog in trouble, perhaps loose near traffic, it’s very easy to panic and cause an even more risky situation just because of a nervous reaction.
 That’s why, if you spot a stray dog while you are driving, try to respond as calmly as you can.
 Be careful not to startle or frighten stray dog who may run away or into the stream of traffic.
 Just try coming back around and pulling over, or contact animal control and provide them with as much information as possible about the lost dog and where you spotted it.

 2. Be alert.
 Whether you are on foot or inside your car, remember that sometimes the danger is not in the situation, but in the condition of the dog himself.
 The dog you found may be injured, scared, or ill.
 Never approach the dog if he shows aggression toward you or other people.
 Whenever possible, try staying at the scene until help arrives.